MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation.md

 # Implement enterprise-scale landing zones in Azure

 When business requirements necessitate a rich initial implementation of landing zones with fully integrated governance, security, and operations from the start, Microsoft suggests using the enterprise-scale example options on this page.
-This approach can use the Microsoft Azure portal or infrastructure-as-code to set up and configure your environment.
-It is also possible to transition between the portal and infrastructure as code (recommended) when your organization is ready.
-As with any other Microsoft Azure Infrastructure-as-code approach, you'll be required to have Azure Resource Manager Templates and GitHub skills.
+This approach can use the Microsoft Azure portal or infrastructure as code to set up and configure your environment.
+It's also possible to transition between the portal and infrastructure as code (recommended) when your organization is ready.
+As with any other Microsoft Azure infrastructure-as-code approach, you'll need Azure Resource Manager templates and GitHub skills.

 ## Example implementation